miklosfeczko/twitch-browser-reactjs/README.md

 ![Thumbnail](tbr-screen-2.jpg)
 ![Thumbnail](tbr-screen-3.jpg)

-This application was made to browse wallpapers and images using the Reddit API.
-The app looks for available images in the thread and lists them.

 This application was designed and built to browse and watch live Twitch streams.
 The app lists the streams based upon their view number counts.

 ## How to Use